Swan maiden: India and South Asia

 According to scholarship, the motif of the celestial bride whose clothes are stolen by a mortal warrior is popular in Indian literary and oral tradition.

 The motif of the swan maiden is also associated with the Apsaras, of Hinduism, who descend from Heaven or a Celestial Realm to bathe in an earthly lake.Cox, Marian Roalfe.
 An introduction to Folk-Lore.
 London: Charles Scribner's Sons.
 1895. pp. 120–122.
 One example is the ancient tale of apsara Urvasi and king Pururavas.
-In another tale, cited by folklorist Edwin Sidney Hartland, five apsaras, "celestial dancers", are transported by an enchanted car to take a bath in the forest.
+In another tale, cited by folklorist Hartland, five asparas, "celestial dancers", are transported by an enchanted car to take a bath in the forest.

 A folk song collected from the state of Chhattisgarh, The Ballad of flower-maid Bakaoli, contains the episode where a male (Lakhiya) is informed by a sadhu about the seven daughters of Indra Rajá (one of which is Bakaoli) who bathe in a lake.

 A tale of Dravidian origin tells the story of Prince Jagatalapratapa, who has an encounter with the daughter of Indra and her maids in a grove in forest.
 A second story of The Dravidian Nights Entertainment, by Natesa Sastri, shows the episode of the prince stealing clothes from a celestial maiden, as part of the prince's search for a special flower.

-A story obtained from Santal sources (Toria the Goatherd and the Daughter of the Sun) tells of goatheard Toria.
+A story obtained from Santal sources (Toria the Goatherd and the Daughter of the Sun) tells of goatherd Toria.
 After the Daughters of the Sun descend to earth on a spider's thread, the maidens invite Toria to join them in their leisure in water.
 The goatherd, then, convinces the girls to see who can stay underwater for so long.
 While they are distracted, Toria hides the clothing of one of them – the one he found most lovely – and flees home with it.

 In a Bengali tale, from Dinajpur (The Finding of the Dream), prince Siva Das receives a premonitory dream about a maiden.
 Some time later, he is informed by a sage that, on a night of full moon, five nymphs descend from the sky to play in a pond, and one of them is the maiden he saw in a dream, named Tillottama.